 Retail Channel Monthly $ Update – January Final & February Advance

-The Reports are the Monthly Retail Sales Report and the Advance Retail Sales Report.
+The Census Bureau Reports are the Monthly and the Advance Retail Sales Reports.
 Both are derived from sales data gathered from retailers across the U.S. and are published monthly at the same time.
-The Advance Report has a smaller sample size so it can be published quickly – approximately 2 weeks after month end.
+The Advance Report has a smaller sample size so it can be published quickly – about 2 weeks after month end.
 The Monthly Final Report includes data from all respondents, so it takes longer to compile the data – about 6 weeks.
 Although the sample size for the Advance report is smaller, the results over the years have proven it to be statistically accurate with the final monthly reports.
 The biggest difference is that the full sample in the Final report allows us to “drill” a little deeper into the retail channels.

 Both reports include the following: